 Pump Motor Operating (Pin 7): This output provides an external signal indicating when the pump motor is operating.
-This pin is configured with the command, or the "ROM" remote command.
+This pin is configured with the removed setup command, or the "ROM" remote command.
 When set to 0, the output is only at logic high when the motor is operating (pumping).
 When set to 1, the output is logic high when the motor is operating or when the Pumping program is executing a pause timer.
 Otherwise, the output is a logic low.

 Pumping Direction Controls (Input: Pin 3; Output: Pin 8): Allows bi-directional control of the pumping direction.
 The input pin, when activated, emulates the pumping direction key, changing the pumping direction.
 This function, therefore, is only applicable where the pumping direction key would be applicable.
-The function of the input pin is configured with the setup command, or the "DIN" remote command.
+The function of the input pin is direction is infuse, a falling edge sets the direction to withdraw.
+Otherwise, this input pin has no affect.